 - Cease using RDP to connect to your machine

-- Use an alternate remote control product such as your hypervisor VM console (e.g. VMware vSphere), TightVNC, TeamViewer, or TSplus that will give you access to your server's console session.
+- Use an alternate remote control product that gives you access to your machine's console session such as your hypervisor VM console (e.g. VMware vSphere), TeamViewer, TSplus or TightVNC.
+Ensure you thoroughly test your setup to ensure access to your server and switching to Session 0 works as expected.

 - Ensure Windows is fully patched - everything ... literally everything - don't skip anything